ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 .. note::
-   The purpose of defining both “testing” and “debugging” is so that readers get rid of the idea that one does testing while he or she is doing debugging.
+   The purpose of defining both “testing” and “debugging” is so that readers get rid of the idea that one does testing while they are doing debugging.
 They are two distinct activities.

 4.2 Work organization